arun2728/data-science-portfolio/Sales Forecasting/README.md

 Additionally, majority of the Profitable Customers are from New York and Michigan State.
 The store have higher number of sales (725,457) from West region with a net profit of $ 108,418

-The sales of the store keeps on increasing over time peroid now we can develop a time-series model capacble enough to predict sales and profit of the store.
+The sales of the store keeps on increasing over time peroid which is used as a baseline to develop a time-series model capable enough to predict sales and profit of the store.

 Additionaly, I have build a **Seasonal-ARIMA** model to forecast the sales.
 And stored the predictions in model directory.